Short Story Sunday: Orion’s Story Does Not Die at the End by Adam Silvera

-Series: They Both Die at the End #0 (Prequel)
+Series: They Both Die At the End short story

 Author: Adam Silvera